amineraf/notebook-server/README.md

 - example `{"code": "%python print 1+1 ", "sessionId": "96385214524588888"}`

 - The code to be interpreted must have the format:%language code knowing that language should be a supported language.

+- If the body is empty the error message will be displayed

 - If the code is null or didn't respect the above format or include not supported language the error message will be displayed